DiasBriel/CRUD-NestJS/README.md

 </div>

 <div>
-  <p>to help with my studies and projects, I created a simple CRUD using NestJS and MongoDB.</p>
+  <p>To help with my studies and projects, I created a simple CRUD using NestJS and MongoDB.</p>
 </div>

 ## App Content